abdulrahman-kh-adam/ecommerce/README.md

 All Rights Reserved.

+This project is open-source.
+Feel free to use or edit, but please ask for permission first.

 ## Developing Notes

 > React-Redux was the state management library used in the course.
 I used Redux-Toolkit instead.